bowrango/gigabug/content/posts/quantum-algo-thoughts.md

 $$
 U = e^{-i(A + B)t} = \left( e^{-iAt/p} e^{-iBt/p} \right)^p
 $$
 in small steps.
 This is known as a Trotter decomposition.
 Here enters the quantum approximate optimization algorithm (QAOA).
 It is a special case of VQE with a circuit structure applying $U$ above.
-[Scott Aaronson gives a recent take on complexity of QAOA](https://scottaaronson.blog/?p=8375).
 The algorithm learns a parameterized quantum state
 $$
 |\psi(\gamma, \beta)\rangle = e^{-i\beta_p \hat{H}_M} e^{-i\gamma_p \hat{H}_C} \cdots e^{-i\beta_1 \hat{H}_M} e^{-i\gamma_1 \hat{H}_C} |s\rangle.
 $$
 to minimize the expectation value.
 The learned parameters $\gamma$ and $\beta$ are application times for the cost and mixer operations.
 The number of repetitions $p$ truncates the approximation.
 The algorithm can be viewed as a discretized version of quantum annealing with a parametrized annealing pathway.
 The model basically learns an adiabatic path evolution from a known ground state to the ground state of the cost Hamiltonian, and upon measurement yields candidate solutions to the original (binary) optimization problem.

-But the path destination is more important than the journey.
+But the destination is more important than the journey, I think.
 It is not fundamentally necessary for the model to learn the path in order to solve the optimization problem.
+Or rather, we should allow physics to find the path instead.
+[Scott Aaronson put out a recent blog about](https://scottaaronson.blog/?p=8375).
+The trouble with QAOA, and more generally "quantum machine learning", is

 These models are trained unsupervised and suffer from barren plateaus in the cost function landscape.
 I wrote a basic XOR classification model using parameter-shift to compute gradients.